Deploy your first nodeEstimated reading time: 2 minutes

 Click Launch node cluster to provision this node cluster.
 It may take several minutes for the cluster to launch.
 To view and follow along with deployment progress, click into the node cluster, click the Timeline tab, then expand the Node Cluster Deploy item to view the console.

-Once the node cluster is deployed, you’ll see a Success message near the top of the page.
+Once the node cluster is deployed, a Success message appears near the top of the page.

 From the Node cluster detail view you can see the status of your nodes, destroy individual nodes or the whole cluster, upgrade individual nodes, and scale your node cluster from 1 to 10 nodes.
 You can also click an individual node’s hostname to see which containers are running on it.